-The cream of the crop, the Savoy is as much a part of London now as Big Ben and Buckingham Palace.
-First opened in 1889, the institution was impressive from the offset thanks to the installation of electric lights and lifts.
-Now Grade-II listed, it had a huge refurbishment and reopened in 2010.
-Thankfully, the designers stuck to the hotel’s traditional roots – with some added comforts.
+As the cream of the crop, the Savoy is as much a part of London as Big Ben and Buckingham Palace.
+Opened in 1889, it was a groundbreaker at the time, thanks to the installation of electric lights and lifts.
+Now Grade II-listed, it underwent a complete revamp in 2010, with the designers sticking to the historic look but with added comforts.

-Sister of the Paris hotel, The Ritz is probably best known in London for its famous afternoon teas, served from 11.30am to 7.30pm each day, featuring a selection of mouthwatering dainty sandwiches, cakes and pastries.
-It featured heavily in the 1999 film Notting Hill, when Hugh Grant’s character pretended to be a writer for Horse & Hound to interview Julia Roberts.
-Stay on a Friday night for dinner and dancing, and you’ll feel as though you’ve travelled back in time.
+Sister of the Paris hotel, the Ritz London is probably best known for its afternoon teas, served from 11.30am to 7.30pm daily, comprising a delectable selection of dainty sandwiches, cakes and pastries.
+It featured heavily in the film Notting Hill (1999), when Hugh Grant’s character pretended to be a writer for Horse & Hound to interview Julia Roberts.
+Stay on a Friday night for dinner and dancing and you’ll feel as though you’ve travelled back in time.

-A truly legendary hotel, The Dorchester has played host to a string of well-known faces, including Richard Burton and Elizabeth Taylor, who often holed up in the Penthouse.
-Prince Philip also had his stag do at the hotel before marrying Queen Elizabeth, In terms of interiors, things are as you’d expect; traditional, luxurious and vast.
-Interesting fact – the hotel claims to have the deepest baths in London.
+This historic hotel on Park Lane opened in 1931 and still features many of its 1930s decor; over the decades it has played host to a string of well-known faces, including Richard Burton and Elizabeth Taylor, who often holed up in the penthouse.
+Prince Philip had his stag do here before marrying Her Majesty the Queen.
+In terms of interiors, things are as traditional, luxurious and opulent as you’d expect.
+Interesting fact: the hotel claims to have the deepest baths in London.

-The former home of essayist William Hazlitt, who died in poverty in 1830, this period building in Soho feels incredibly authentic even to this day.
+Located on Frith Street in Soho, this 18th-century building is the former home of essayist William Hazlitt, who died in poverty in 1830, yet it feels incredibly authentic even to this day.
 The floorboards still slope, the door frames can be wonky and the rooms are decorated with traditional paintings.
-Of course, it comes a whole heap of charm, and you’re guaranteed to feel utterly at home.
+Of course, it comes with a whole heap of charm, including Hazlitt’s cabinet of curiosities and an honesty bar, so you’re guaranteed to feel at home.

-Opened in 1865, this hotel next to St Pancras used to be known as the Midland Grand.
-By 1930 it was used as offices after becoming too expensive to heat, before being redeveloped and reopened in 2011.
-Fans of Bridget Jones’ Diary or Harry Potter and the Chamber of Secrets will probably recognise it from the movies, but tourists are bound to have noticed the impressive building during their trips.
-The interior is almost as showstopping as the facade; lots of gold leaf and marble, with an impressive Grand Staircase.
+Opened in 1873, this hotel, next to St Pancras railway station, used to be known as the Midland Grand.
+By 1930, it was used as offices after becoming too expensive to heat, and following a huge refurb, it reopened in 2011.
+Fans of Bridget Jones’s Diary (2001) or Harry Potter and the Chamber of Secrets (2002) will probably recognise it, but tourists are bound to have noticed the impressive building, too.
+The interior is almost as showstopping as the facade, with lots of gold leaf and marble and an impressively grand staircase.

-The Langham was considered London’s first grand hotel.
-Built between 1863 and 1865, at a whopping (at the time) £300,000, the stunning building is London through and through.
-Today it focuses on experience, and bar Artesian was voted World’s Best Bar four years in a row from 2011-2015.
-Head for a cocktail here and watch the world go by.
+Built between 1863 and 1865, at a whopping (at the time) £300,000, the Langham was considered London’s first grand hotel.
+It is London through and through, and today focuses on experience.
+The Artesian Bar was voted the world’s best bar four years in a row (2011-2015), so head here for a cocktail and watch the world go by.